QuickBlox/q-consultation/documentation/INTEGRATION.md

 ## Integration pages

-Integration pages are examples of how you can interact with the Q-Consultation application.
+Integration pages are examples of how your application/website can interact with the Q-Consultation application.
 Now the integration pages use links that lead to the provider's profile.

 Link: https://localhost:3001/providers/[provider_id]

 In this link, you need to replace `[provider_id]` with the id of the previously created provider.

-To run the integration pages locally, you need to run the command: `npm run pages`
+To run the integration pages locally, you need to run the command: `npm run pages`.

-This command will run integration pages on <http://localhost:8000>
+This command will run integration pages on <http://localhost:8000> .

+Currently, there are available two integration examples.
+The source code can be found in the 'packages' folder >> 'integration-pages' (/packages/integration-pages).